cypress-io/cypress/docs/source/guides/core-concepts/cypress-in-a-nutshell.md

   .click()
 ```

-This lets us reuse our DOM queries for faster tests when the element is still in the DOM, and it automatically handles re-querying the DOM for us as before when it is not in the DOM.
+This lets us reuse our DOM queries for faster tests when the element is still in the DOM, and it automatically handles re-querying the DOM for us when it is not in the DOM.
+This is particularly helpful when dealing with front-end frameworks that do a lot of re-rendering!

 ## Commands Are Asynchronous